Classification

 3 (malicious) | N/A | 5 | 10 | 🟥 High | Virus, worm, trojan, keylogger, infostealer.
 Most dangerous threats. |

-Risk scores from 6 to 10 are reserved for suspicious/malicious samples, and express their severity.
+Risk scores from 6 to 10 are reserved for suspicious and malicious samples, and express their severity.
 They are calculated by a ReversingLabs proprietary algorithm, and based on many factors such as file origin, threat type, how frequently it occurs in the wild, YARA rules, and more.
+Lesser threats like adware get a risk score of 6, while ransomware and trojans always get a risk score of 10.

 Malware type and risk score

-In cases where multiple threats are detected and there are no other factors (such as user overrides) involved, the final classification will always be the one that presents the biggest threat.
+In cases where multiple threats are detected and there are no other factors (such as user overrides) involved, the final classification is always the one that presents the biggest threat.
 If they belong to the same risk score group, malware types are prioritized in this order:

 Risk score | Malware types |